viswaja14/LoRA-and-QLoRA/README.md

 # LoRA-and-QLoRA
-The files in this repository aim to explore the two types of Parameter Efficient Fine-Tuning(PEFT) techniques LoRA and QLoRA.
+The files in this repository aim to explore the two types of Parameter Efficient Fine-Tuning(PEFT) techniques LoRA and QLoRA
-Here’s a polished README.md draft you can use for a GitHub repository on LoRA and QLoRA.
-It’s structured, informative, and beginner-friendly while still appealing to advanced users.

 LoRA & QLoRA: Efficient Fine-Tuning of Large Language Models 📌 Overview